Chekhov’s Gun Explained: Definition, Uses, Techniques

 Just like loading a gun and not firing it can leave an audience disappointed, firing the gun without loading it can disappoint them too.

-Famous examples of Chekhov’s gun in literature
+Chekhov’s gun examples in movies and literature

 Pride and Prejudice by Jane Austen

-Gun introduced: Lydia is a loud, silly, flirty girl who is always edging trouble
+Gun introduced: Lydia is a loud, silly, flirty girl who is always edging trouble.

-Gun loaded: Lydia goes on a trip essentially unsupervised, while Lizzie begs her father not to let her go because it’s dangerous
+Gun loaded: Lydia goes on a trip essentially unsupervised, while Lizzie begs her father not to let her go because it’s dangerous.

-Gun fired: Lydia foolishly gets involved with Mr. Wickham, which traps her in a scandalous marriage and throws the rest of her family under scrutiny and judgment, nearly wrecking all of her sisters’ futures in the process
+Gun fired: Lydia foolishly gets involved with Mr. Wickham, which traps her in a scandalous marriage and throws the rest of her family under scrutiny and judgment, nearly wrecking all of her sisters’ futures in the process.

 The Hunger Games by Suzanne Collins

-Gun introduced: Katniss forages for plants and proves her awareness of poisonous ones
+Gun introduced: Katniss forages for plants and proves her awareness of poisonous ones.

-Gun loaded: In the games, she slaps poisonous berries out of Peeta’s hand before he eats them
+Gun loaded: In the games, she slaps poisonous berries out of Peeta’s hand before he eats them.

-Gun fired: Katniss pretends to eat the berries to kill herself so the Capitol will let them both live
+Gun fired: Katniss pretends to eat the berries to kill herself so the Capitol will let them both live.

 A Series of Unfortunate Events: The Bad Beginning by Daniel Handler

-Gun introduced: Violet is right-handed
+Gun introduced: Violet is right-handed.

-Gun loaded: Several times in the book, we are reminded she’s right-handed
+Gun loaded: Several times in the book, we are reminded she’s right-handed.

-Gun fired: At the end, she foils Count Olaf’s plans by signing the marriage certificate with her left hand, making the certificate illegitimate
+Gun fired: At the end, she foils Count Olaf’s plans by signing the marriage certificate with her left hand, making the certificate illegitimate.

 The Quick and the Dead